AbhishekGhosh/kim_uno_remix/README.md

 Oscar and Mike's code do not contain licenses, so don't sell this or do anything like that.
 It would make them grumpy... me too! ;)

+Any of my additional effort should be under an MIT license.
+If you want to re-use my code, for commercial or non-commercial use, please do but give me credit.
+If you do, contact Oscar and Mike to check for their permissions as well.

 --------
 Credits: